agisga/coding_notes/google_cloud.md

 ## Creating and configuration of a VM instance with GPU on Google Cloud

+*Since my Google Cloud interface is in German, some setting descriptions given in this section are in German (I believe figuring out their equivalent in another language should be easy).*

 * A free trial account has 0 GPU quota by default.
 To request a quota increase follow <https://cloud.google.com/compute/quotas>.

 * <https://cloud.google.com> -> Console -> Menu -> Compute Engine -> Create an instance: